42 Lucky St. Patrick’s Day Activities for Kids

 2. Read a St. Patrick’s Day–themed book

 Check out this amazing list of our favorite St. Patrick’s Day–related books.
-Your students will love learning about Ireland, St. Patrick, and, of course, taking adventures with those mischievous leprechauns!
+Your students will love learning about Ireland, St. Patrick, and, of course, going on adventures with those mischievous leprechauns!

 Hand holding a leprechaun bookmark over an open book for a st patrick's day activity